 You can select all types of items (ads, creatives, and placements).
 Not every change has to apply to every row you select.
 For example, you can select ads and placements and enter changes for both the ad properties and the placement properties of your selection.

 If you want to change assignment properties (rotation, run dates, etc.), pick a view in your campaign from the Views menu—such as the default "Summary" view—to ensure you can see assignment structures and select rows in the right places.
-If your change relates to creative rotation weight or creative group, select the creative under its assigned ad so that DCM knows which ad-creative assignment to update.
+If your change relates to creative rotation weight or creative group, select the creative under its assigned ad so that Campaign Manager knows which ad-creative assignment to update.
 Likewise, if your change affects ad-placement assignment properties, select the ad under its assigned placement.

 Learn more (for troubleshooting help, and detailed steps to complete common goals)